-SCORE DESCRIPTION The impact is immediately reversible.
-The impact is reversible within 2 years after the cause or stress is removed; or The impact is immediately reversible.
-The impact is reversible within 2 years after the cause or stress is removed; or 5 The activity will lead to an impact that is in all practical terms permanent.
+SCORE DESCRIPTION 1 The impact is immediately reversible.
+3 The impact is reversible within 2 years after the cause or stress is removed; or 5 The activity will lead to an impact that is in all practical terms permanent.

 e) The probability of occurrence, which describes the likelihood of the impact actually occurring.